Archduchess Maria Johanna Gabriela of Austria

-Archduchess Maria Johanna of Austria (Maria Johanna Gabriele Josefa Antonia; 4 February 1750 23 December 1762) was an Archduchess of Austria as the eleventh child of Empress Maria Theresa and Emperor Francis I. She was originally meant to marry Ferdinand I of the Two Sicilies, however, the marriage plans were never finalised due to Maria Johanna’s death due to smallpox.
+Archduchess Maria Johanna of Austria (Maria Johanna Gabriele Josefa Antonia; 4 February 1750 – 23 December 1762) was an Archduchess of Austria as the eleventh child of Empress Maria Theresa and Francis I, Holy Roman Emperor.
+She was originally meant to marry Ferdinand I of the Two Sicilies, her second cousin; however, the marriage plans were never finalised due to Maria Johanna's death from smallpox.

 Childhood

-Maria Johanna was born on 4 February 1750 at the Hofburg Palace in Vienna, Austria, as the eleventh child and eighth daughter of Emperor Francis Stephen I and Empress Maria Theresa.
+Maria Johanna was born on 4 February 1750 at the Hofburg Palace in Vienna, Austria, as the eleventh child and eighth daughter of Francis I, Holy Roman Emperor and Empress Maria Theresa.
 She was raised in the Kindskammer with her many siblings, though she was particularly close with her sister Maria Josepha, whom was born a year after Maria Johanna in 1751.
 The two were educated together and had the same tutors.

 Maria Johanna strictly studied Latin, French, Italian, Greek, Spanish, German, English, history, geography, land surveying, mathematics, and theology—from the age of three.
 She was also taught how to dance and sing, and was known to have excelled at these subjects.
 She often gave musical performances, as she loved to sing.
 She also loved to act.

 Additionally, Maria Johanna and her sisters were highly educated in dance and singing.
 While her brothers were taught to play different instruments, Maria Johanna and her sisters were given singing lessons.
 A special theatre was built at the Schönbrunn Palace, specially for the children; Maria Johanna and her siblings gave frequent musical performances.
 All in all, Maria Johanna and her sister Maria Josepha "developed satisfactory, worked hard at their lessons and were involved in numerous festivities in which they participated enthusiastically."

 Betrothal

-Maria Theresa and King Charles III of Spain both agreed that Maria Johanna’s sister, Maria Amalia, would marry Charles’ son Ferdinand III, King of Sicily and IV of Naples, however, Charles later wanted to break off the engagement due to Maria Amalia being five years older than Ferdinand.
+Maria Theresa and King Charles III of Spain both agreed that Maria Johanna's sister, Maria Amalia, would marry Charles' son Ferdinand III, King of Sicily and IV of Naples, however, Charles later wanted to break off the engagement due to Maria Amalia being five years older than Ferdinand.
 Since Maria Johanna was just one year older than Ferdinand, she was betrothed to him instead.